danieldkim/charlotte/README.md

 when the page was loaded will be invoked.
 The current page will be popped from the stack and permanently removed from the DOM.

+## length()

+Returns the length of this tab's history.

+## first()

+Returns the `settings` for the first page loaded into this tab.

+## current()

+Returns the `settings` for the current page in this tab.

+## previous()

+Returns the `settings` for the previous page in this tab.

 ## Error Handling

+As mentioned in the discussion on callback style, errors are generally passed to callback functions in the style of node, as the first argument.
+Charlotte also allows error handlers to be registered on a browser instance for errors that occur when attempting to load a page, either through the `browser.request()` method or the `tab.load()` method.

 ## The Error Handler Chain

+When an error occurs during a page load, the error is passed along a chain.
+For a `browser.request()` call the chain looks like this:

+    global -> default [-> callback]

+The chain for a `tab.load()` call is slightly different and looks like this:

+    global -> settings.onError || default [-> callback]

+Both start with the `global` handler specified in the `createBrowser()` options:

+`function(err, tab)`

+* **err** - the error.

+* **tab** - the tab the error occurred in if it occurred on a tab load.

+The global handler is always invoked for every error that occurs on a browser request or tab load, and is the first to be invoked.
+The next error handler in the chain will always be called immediately after the global is invoked, so no callback is passed to it.

+Next in line is the default error handler:

+`function(err, tab, next)`

+It takes the same arguments as global handler plus a callback that can be optionally invoked to pass the error down to the next handler in the chain.
+The default error handler can be overridden on a tab load by specifying an **onError** setting.

+Finally, if the `next` callback is invoked in the default or settings.onError handler, the error will be passed to the request-level callback will be invoked and passed the error as the first argument.

 ## Error Types

+Charlotte will generate the error types below to handle internal exceptions encountered while processing a request.
+You can check for these in your error handlers to handle specific error conditions.

+    if (err instanceof charlotte.ServerUnavailableError) {
+      alert("Server is unavailable");
+    } else if (err instanceof charlotte.ResourceNotFoundError) {
+      alert("Couldn't find that.
+Maybe it got deleted?");
+    ...

 ### charlotte.ServerUnavailableError